BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Picking_Collisions.md

 ---
 ID_PAGE: 22111
 PG_TITLE: 12.
 Picking Collisions
+title: Picking Collisions
+abstract: >-
+  With babylon.js, you can easily know which object has been picked when the user clic anywhere on the scene.
+slug: picking-collisions
+redirects:
+  - /tutorials/picking_collisions
 ---

 # Picking Collisions

 In picking an object with your mouse the main difficulty is to click on a 3D object whereas your screen is a flat 2D display.